U.S. demands Syria ceasefire, slaps sanctions on Turkey over incursion

 Much of the M4 skirts the southern fringe of territory where Turkey aims to set up a “safe zone” inside Syria.
 Turkey said it had seized part of the highway.
 An official of the Kurdish-led Syrian Democratic Forces (SDF) said clashes were ongoing.

-The swift Syrian government deployments underscored how suddenly the strategy the United States had pursued in Syria for the past five years has unraveled.
-Washington announced on Sunday it was pulling out its entire force of 1,000 troops which had provided air support, ground assistance and training for Syrian Kurds against Islamic State since 2014.
+The swift Syrian government deployments underscored how suddenly the strategy the United States had pursued in Syria for the past five years had unraveled.
+Washington said on Sunday it was pulling out its entire force of 1,000 troops, which had provided air support, ground assistance and training for Syrian Kurds against Islamic State since 2014.

 Trump said U.S. troops would remain at a small garrison at Tanf in southern Syria “to continue to disrupt remnants” of Islamic State.
 But the base would do little to support operations elsewhere in the country.

-Senate Republican leader Mitch McConnell, better known for his backing of Trump, joined his critics to express concern over the Syria pullout, saying it would “invite the resurgence” of Islamic State.
+Republican Senate Majority Leader Mitch McConnell, better known for his backing of Trump, joined his critics to express concern over the Syria pullout, saying it would “invite the resurgence” of Islamic State.

 “Such a withdrawal would also create a broader power vacuum in Syria that will be exploited by Iran and Russia, a catastrophic outcome for the United States’ strategic interests,” he said in a statement.